Shresth72/microservices_architecture_and_deployment/Readme.md

 - Add the public key in Deploy Keys on GitHub.
 To check if the key can authenticate the GitHub to the ec2 instance, run ```ssh -vT git@github.com```

 - If it perfectly connects, clone the git repo onto the ec2 instance.Install all the dependencies and export all .env variables too in the cloned repo and run it.
+Also, run the scale command to expose multiple pId's of your instance.

 - To connect and control traffic directly from the ec2 console and expose a Port to connect; add inbound security rules in the security groups.
 Create a custom TCP rule with "PORT" value and "Anywhere IPv4" as source to access the URL from anywhere.

 <br/>

-### To make it secure using NGINX
+### Making connection secure using NGINX
-- Setup new HTTP and HTTPS rules
+- Delete previous custom TCP rule and setup a new HTTP and HTTPS rules
 - Install Nginx on the ec2 instance and enable it.
 ```bash
 sudo amazon-linux-extras install nginx1 -y